hayley-leblanc/linux/fs/hayleyfs/diagrams/dependencies_v1.md

 ```
 It should be safe to set the size of the inode when allocating/initializing it, since the inode won't be valid until a dentry points to it anyway.
 Need to clarify when to use `Alloc` vs `Init` typestate for pages.

+**TODO: redo rename with forward pointers instead of backpointers**

 **rename** (new name)
 ```mermaid
 graph TD